- videocam Live Webinar with Live Q&A

 In an era of increasing premiums and co-payments, employers are increasingly adopting arrangements to help employees with healthcare costs and to remain competitive in recruiting and retaining employees.

-For employers with high deductible plans, HSAs offer employees the ability to make pre-tax contributions to pay healthcare expenses and accrue tax-free earnings on the amounts they contribute.
-Voluntary insurance programs allow employers to provide employees with access to insurance programs that the employer does not sponsor or contribute.
-Voluntary insurance programs and HSAs are not welfare benefit plans subject to ERISA, assuming the employer limits its involvement consistent with Department of Labor rules.
+For employers with high-deductible plans, HSAs offer employees the ability to make pre-tax contributions to savings accounts for healthcare expenses and accrue tax-free earnings on the amounts they contribute.
+Voluntary insurance coverage is intended to provide employees with financial security when an adverse health event or accident occurs.
+Employers make the coverages available for purchase, but employees generally pay the entire cost of coverage.
+Voluntary insurance programs and HSAs may be exempt from ERISA, if the employer limits its involvement consistent with Department of Labor rules.

 FSAs and HRAs are employee welfare benefit plans that must comply with ERISA requirements and other laws like HIPAA.